History of Major League Baseball on NBC: Return on Peacock (2022–23)

-Future
+Return (2026–present)

 On May 21, 2025, it was reported that NBCUniversal made a bid to take over ESPN's deal with Major League Baseball, including Sunday Night Baseball after ESPN and MLB exercised a mutual opt-out on February 20, 2025, to end their agreement following the 2025 season.

-On November 19, 2025.
-Major League Baseball announced short-term national media rights agreements with ESPN, NBC, and Netflix, covering broadcasts and streaming through 2028.
+On November 19, 2025, Major League Baseball announced short-term national media rights agreements with ESPN, NBC, and Netflix, covering broadcasts and streaming through 2028.
 The deals, worth nearly $750 million per year, follow ESPN's opt-out from its previous contract and include NBC securing Sunday Night Baseball and the Wild Card round, while Peacock handles Sunday morning games starting March 26, 2026.